|2016 Champion's league|

 The first ever star goalkeeper in history.
 He is also remembered for a spectacular last minute save he made in the 1936 Copa de España final while playing for Real Madrid against FC Barcelona.
 The award for the best goalkeeper in La Liga, the Ricardo Zamora Trophy, is named in his honour and he was voted one of the greatest players of the 20th century by World Soccer magazine.
 He was also Spain's most capped player for 45 years.

 Iker Casillas is Spain's most decorated goalkeeper and widely considered to be one of the greatest ever.
 He won three Champions' League with Real Madrid.
 For Spain, he captained Spain into winning the WC in 2010 and two European Championships in 2008 and 2012.
 He is capped over 150 times.
 He also played for Porto.

 |Casillas and the 2015 Champions' League|

-Buyo at the time of his retirement was the third highest in La Liga appearance record. he spent over a decade with Real madrid, winning 13 titles with them.
+Franisco Buyo at the time of his retirement was the third highest in La Liga appearance record.
+He spent over a decade with Real Madrid (1986-1997), winning 13 titles with them.
 Before Real Madrid, he played for Mallorca, Deportive La Coruna and Seville.
 He earned 7 caps for Spain.
 He went to Euro 1984 and 1988 as a backup.